-The band has performed at thousands of functions, including internationally at the world famous Royal Edinborough Military Tattoo.
-While in Edinborough for the Tattoo, the Band performed with the Royal Regiment of Scotland in a 'Beating of Retreat' before Her Majesty Queen Elizabeth II in the grounds of Balmoral Castle, Braemer, Scotland.
+The band has performed at thousands of functions, including internationally at the world-famous Royal Edinburgh Military Tattoo.
+While in Edinburgh for the Tattoo, the Band performed with the Royal Regiment of Scotland in a 'Beating of Retreat' before Her Majesty Queen Elizabeth II in the grounds of Balmoral Castle, Braemer, Scotland.

-Officer in Charge/Drum Major - Senior Sergeat Peter Flexman, APM
+Officer in Charge/Drum Major - Senior Sergeant Mel Cowie

 Drum Sergeant - Yvonne Coustley

 Queensland Police Pipes & Drums